llebedco/-Group19-Final-INST377SP2021/README.md

 3. In the second terminal run `npm test`.

 ## Server application APIs
-/api - API route for
+/api - API route for Movie data

-* GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
-* POST -
-* PUT - returns response 'Got a PUT request at /api'.

-* GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
+* GET - logs to console response query from URL. returns response 'Got a GET request from /api'.
-* POST -
+* POST - obtains movie id from request body to fetch url. fetch data json from Movie Metadata API and returns JSON response.
 * PUT - returns response 'Got a PUT request at /api'.

 ## Known Bugs and Future Development